 There are days your loved one will exhibit behaviours which are uncharacteristically aggressive.
 One way to keep calm is to ‘reframe’ negative situations.
 Acknowledge your own feelings first and take a moment to let them pass.
 Then consider what message is behind that behaviour.
 Are they tired?
 Have you asked too many questions?
 Take the emotion out of the situation by viewing conversation objectively, rather than critically.

 If you’re looking for ways to start a conversation with someone living with dementia, then consider objects and photos from happy events in their life.
 Sensory stimulation through touching objects, seeing photos or hearing familiar songs can be a great way to encourage talk.

 Memory deterioration and cognitive lapses mean communication can be difficult for people living with dementia.
 Testing memory, asking complex questions, or offering too much choice can trigger feelings of frustration.
 The consequence is your loved one may say something nonsensical or hurtful if they feel overwhelmed.
 Try to let negative comments pass without acknowledgment and take a moment for the heat of emotions to fade.

 Many dementia charities in the UK offer advice and support.
 Knowledge can help you understand how the disease affects an individual, helping you to communicate in a better way.
 Find out more:

 • The Carers Trust for support for carers

-Curam carers understand the joy and challenge of communicating well with people who have dementia.
+Curam carers understand the joy of communicating well with people who are living with dementia.
 Specialist dementia carers can improve the quality of life for you and your loved one, by providing hourly, respite or even live-in care.
 Read more about hiring a dementia carer or download the Curam App today.